Commonwealth of the Philippines

-In 1946, the Commonwealth ended and the Philippines claimed full sovereignty as provided for in Article XVIII of the 1935 Constitution.
+The Commonwealth officially ended on July 4, 1946, as the Philippines attained full sovereignty as provided for in Article XVIII of the 1935 Constitution.

-Names
+Name

 The Commonwealth of the Philippines was also known as the "Philippine Commonwealth", or simply as "the Commonwealth".
 Its official name in Spanish, the other of the Commonwealth's two official languages, was Commonwealth de Filipinas ([filiˈpinas]).
-The 1935 Constitution uses "the Philippines" as the country's short-form name throughout its provisions and uses "the Philippine Islands" only to refer to pre-1935 status and institutions.
-Under the Insular Government (1901–1935), both terms were used officially.
+The 1935 Constitution uses "the Philippines" as the country's short-form name throughout its provisions, and uses "the Philippine Islands" only to refer to pre-1935 status and institutions.
+Under the Insular Government (1901–1935), both terms were official.
 In 1937, Tagalog was declared to be the basis of a national language, effective after two years.
 The country's official name translated into Tagalog would be Kómonwélt ng Pilipinas ([pɪlɪˈpinas]).

 History

 Creation

-The pre-1935 U.S. territorial administration, or Insular Government, was headed by a governor general who was appointed by the president of the United States.
-In December 1932, the U.S. Congress passed the Hare–Hawes–Cutting Act with the premise of granting Filipinos independence.
+The pre-1935 U.S. territorial administration, or Insular Government, was headed by a Governor-General appointed by the President of the United States.
+In December 1932, the United States Congress passed the Hare–Hawes–Cutting Act with the premise of granting Filipinos independence.
 Provisions of the law included reserving several military and naval bases for the United States, as well as imposing tariffs and quotas on Philippine exports.
-When it reached him for possible signature, President Herbert Hoover vetoed the Hare–Hawes–Cutting Act, but the American Congress overrode Hoover's veto in 1933 and passed the law over Hoover's objections.
-The bill, however, was opposed by the then-Philippine Senate President Manuel L. Quezon and was also rejected by the Philippine Senate.
+When it reached him for a possible signature, President Herbert Hoover vetoed the Hare–Hawes–Cutting Act, but the United States Congress overrode Hoover's veto in 1933 and passed the law despite Hoover's objections.
+The bill, however, was opposed by then-Philippine Senate President Manuel L. Quezon and was also rejected by the Philippine Senate.

-This led to the creation and passing of the Tydings–McDuffie Act or the Philippine Independence Act, which allowed the establishment of the Commonwealth of the Philippines with a ten-year period of peaceful transition to full independence – the date of which was to be on the 4th of July following the tenth anniversary of the establishment of the Commonwealth.
+This led to the creation and passing of the Tydings–McDuffie Act or the Philippine Independence Act, which allowed the establishment of the Commonwealth of the Philippines with a ten-year period of peaceful transition to full independence – the date of which was to be 4 July after the tenth anniversary of the establishment of the Commonwealth.

-A Constitutional Convention was convened in Manila on July 30, 1934.
-On February 8, 1935, the 1935 Constitution of the Commonwealth of the Philippines was approved by the convention by a vote of 177 to 1.
-The constitution was approved by President Franklin D. Roosevelt on March 25, 1935, and ratified by popular vote on May 14, 1935.
+A Constitutional Convention was convened in Manila on July 30, 1934, and on February 8, 1935, the 1935 Constitution of the Commonwealth of the Philippines was approved by the Convention by a vote of 177 to 1.
+The Constitution was approved by President Franklin D. Roosevelt on March 25, 1935, and ratified by plebiscite on May 14, 1935.

 On September 16, 1935, presidential elections were held.
-Candidates included former president Emilio Aguinaldo, the Iglesia Filipina Independiente leader Gregorio Aglipay, and others.
-Manuel L. Quezon and Sergio Osmeña of the Nacionalista Party were proclaimed the winners, winning the seats of president and vice-president, respectively.
+Candidates included former president Emilio Aguinaldo, Philippine Independent Church Obispo Máximo Gregorio Aglipay, and others.
+Manuel L. Quezon and Sergio Osmeña of the Nacionalista Party won the presidency and vice-presidency, respectively.

-The Commonwealth government was inaugurated on the morning of November 15, 1935, in ceremonies held on the steps of the Legislative Building in Manila.
-The event was attended by a crowd of around 300,000 people.
+The Commonwealth government was inaugurated on the morning of November 15, 1935, in ceremonies on the steps of the Legislative Building in Manila.
+The event was attended by a crowd of some 300,000 people.